nextcloud/backup/README.md

 A restoring point will **NOT** store:

-- External storages, even if the mounted filesystem is available locally.
+- data from External Storages, even if the mounted filesystem is available locally.

 ### Metadata

 A Restoring Point also contains a file named `restoring-point.data` that contains metadata about the
 backup:

-- Version of your Nextcloud
+- Version of your Nextcloud,
 - The ID of the parent backup in case of partial backup,
 - The list of data file that compose the restoring point, the format for this data depends on the current status of the restoring point (packed/unpacked) and the settings (compression, encryption)